opendocsg/slw-judgments-backfill/2011_SGHC_212/report.md

 41     Second, the accused had perpetrated other acts of perversity on the victim before raping her.
 The accused pushed the victim into her bedroom, kissed and groped her.
 He inserted his fingers on two separate occasions into her vagina and moved them in and out of her vagina causing her pain.
 That the victim was forced to endure the degradation from these multiple sexual indignities in addition to the rape was another serious aggravating factor to be considered.

 42     Third, the accused raped the victim at her home, in her bedroom and on her bed.
-In _PP v Robiul Bhoreshuddin Mondal_ [2010] SGHC 10, weight was placed on the fact that the victim had been raped “in the sanctity of her locked room and on the bed on which she rested every night and which she had to continue to use after the [rape]”.
+In _PP v Robiul Bhoreshuddin Mondal_ <span class="citation">[2010] SGHC 10</span>, weight was placed on the fact that the victim had been raped “in the sanctity of her locked room and on the bed on which she rested every night and which she had to continue to use after the [rape]”.
 Instead of being her haven and sanctuary, the accused had turned her home into a constant reminder of her agony during the rape.

 **The need for general deterrence**